-Ge 111 ab.
+- Ge 111 ab.
 Applied Geophysics Seminar and Field Course.
-6 units (3-3-0); second term.
-Prerequisite: instructor's permission.
-9 units (0-3-6); spring break, third term.
-Prerequisite: Ge 111 a.
 An introduction to the theory and application of basic geophysical field techniques consisting of a comprehensive survey of a particular field area using a variety of methods (e.g., gravity, magnetic, electrical, GPS, seismic studies, and satellite remote sensing).
 The course will consist of a seminar that will discuss the scientific background for the chosen field area, along with the theoretical basis and implementation of the various measurement techniques.
 The 4-5-day field component will be held in spring break, and the data analysis component is covered in Ge 111 b.
 May be repeated for credit with an instructor's permission.
-Instructors: Clayton, Simons.

-Ge 112.
+Instructors: Clayton, Simons. - a.
+Applied Geophysics Seminar.
+6 units (3-3-0); second term.
+Prerequisite: instructor's permission. - b.
+Applied Geophysics Field Course.
+9 units (0-3-6); spring break, third term.
+Prerequisite: Ge 111 a. - Ge 112.
 Sedimentology and Stratigraphy.
 12 units (3-5-4); first term.
 Prerequisite: Ge 11 ab.
 Systematic analysis of transport and deposition in sedimentary environments and the resulting composition, texture, and structure of both clastic and chemical sedimentary rocks.
 The nature and genesis of sequence architecture of sedimentary basins and cyclic aspects of sedimentary accumulation will be introduced.
 Covers the formal and practical principles of definition of stratigraphic units, correlation, and the construction of a geologic timescale.
 Field trip and laboratory exercises.
-Instructor: Southard.
+Instructor: Grotzinger.

-Ge 114 a.
+Ge 114 ab.
 Mineralogy.

+- a.
 9 units (3-4-2); first term.
 Atomic structure, composition, physical properties, occurrence, and identifying characteristics of the major mineral groups.
 The laboratory work involves the characterization and identification of important minerals by their physical and optical properties.
-Instructor: Rossman.
+Instructor: Rossman. - b.

-Ge 114 b.
-Mineralogy Laboratory.
 3 units (0-2-1); first term.
 Prerequisite: concurrent enrollment in Ge 114 a or instructor's permission.
 Additional laboratory studies of optical crystallography and the use of the petrographic microscope.
-Instructor: Rossman.

-Ge 115 a.
-Petrology and Petrography: Igneous Petrology.
+Instructor: Rossman. - Ge 115 abc.
+Petrology and Petrography.
+Study of the origin and evolution of igneous and metamorphic rocks with emphasis on use of phase equilibria, microscopic petrography, and geochemistry. - a.
+Igneous Petrology.
 6 units (3-0-3); second term.
 Prerequisite: Ge 114 ab.
-Study of the origin, occurrence, tectonic significance and evolution of igneous rocks with emphasis on use of phase equilibria and geochemistry.
-Instructor: Stolper.

-Ge 115 b.
-Petrology and Petrography: Metamorphic Petrology.
+The origin, occurrence, and classification of igneous rocks, considered mainly in the light of phase equilibria and geochemistry.
+Instructor: Stolper. - b.
+Metamorphic Petrology.
 6 units (3-0-3); third term.
 Prerequisite: Ge 115 a.
 The mineralogic and chemical composition, occurrence, and classification of metamorphic rocks; interpretation of mineral assemblages in the light of chemical equilibrium and experimental studies.
 Discussion centers on the use of metamorphic assemblages to understand tectonic, petrologic, and geochemical problems associated with convergent plate boundaries and intrusion of magmas into the continental crust.
 Instructor: Eiler.

-Ge 115 c.
-Petrology and Petrography: Petrography Laboratory.
+c.
+Petrography Laboratory.
 6 units (0-4-2); third term.
 Prerequisites: Ge 115 a and concurrent enrollment in Ge 115 b.
-Laboratory exercises dealing with examination of igneous and metamorphic rocks in hand-sample and with the petrographic microscope.
+Laboratory exercises dealing with examination of igneous and metamorphic rocks in handsample and with the petrographic microscope.
 Instructor: Staff.

 Ge 116.
 Analytical Techniques Laboratory.
 6 units (1-4-1); second term.
-Prerequisites: Ge 114 a or instructor's permisson.
 Methods of quantitative laboratory analysis of rocks, minerals, and fluids in geological and planetary sciences.
 Consists of five intensive two-week modules covering scanning electron microscopy (imaging, energy-dispersive X-ray spectroscopy, electron backscatter diffraction); the electron microprobe (wavelength-dispersive X-ray spectroscopy); X-ray diffraction; optical, infrared, and Raman spectroscopy; and plasma source mass spectrometry for elemental and radiogenic isotope analysis.
 Satisfies the Institute core requirement for an additional introductory laboratory course.
 Instructors: Asimow, Jackson, Rossman, Farley.